My big idea: build a shelf for above our bed, and then decorate said shelf for Christmas. Brad LOVES when I come up with these ideas.

 The pearl-looking cone tree was a HomeGoods find from a couple years ago.

-I always get questions about our bedding.
+I didn’t go crazy with Christmas bedding or anything, but I always get questions about our white bedding.
 You can find the duvet cover set (cover + two matching pillow shams) here.
 It’s almost always on sale, and it’s held up really well.
 The Euro sham covers can be found here.
 You can grab my favorite sheets here— in case you’re looking for great sheets that will last for years.
 And here’s our headboard.

 After decorating the shelf, I thought “Self, you should add some lights.”
 So I went online and ordered some inexpensive fairy lights.